matthewscharles/instrument-maker/README.md

 [Ok, I'll make an exception](https://twitter.com/matthewscharles/status/1096605603579990016) ;) since this is all running at audio rate, this can integrate quite nicely.
 People do this with Pure Data (and Bela) already.

-## Pd: example objects/abstractions in current demo
+## Pd: example objects/abstractions in first demo

 | Name                             | Vanilla? | Needs (easy fixes in italics)                                |
 | -------------------------------- | -------- | ------------------------------------------------------------ |